Display PostScript: History

+NeXT in September 1987 became the first company to license Display Postscript.
 The developers of NeXT wrote a completely new windowing engine to take full advantage of NeXT's object-oriented operating system.
-A number of commands were added to DPS to actually create the windows and to react to events, similar to but simpler than NeWS.
+A number of commands were added to DPS to create the windows and to react to events, similar to but simpler than NeWS.
 The single API made programming at higher levels much easier and made NeXT one of the few systems to extensively use DPS.
 The user-space windowing system library NeXTSTEP used PostScript to draw items like titlebars and scrollers.
 This, in turn, made extensive use of pswraps, which were in turn wrapped in objects and presented to the programmer in object form.

+Digital Equipment Corporation in early 1988 licensed Display PostScript for DECwindows.
+Adobe said that it hoped that IBM and Microsoft, for OS/2 Presentation Manager, and Apple Computer would also use the technology.

+In November 1993 Sun Microsystems shipped OpenWindows 3.3, which dropped the support for NeWS and its non-standard extensions to PostScript, replacing it with DPS.

 Modern derivatives

-Apple's Mac OS X operating system uses a central window server (created entirely by Apple) that caches window graphics as bitmaps, instead of storing and executing PostScript code.
+After acquiring NeXT, Apple's Mac OS X operating system uses a central window server (created entirely by Apple) that caches window graphics as bitmaps, instead of storing and executing PostScript code.
 A graphics library called Quartz 2D provides PostScript-style imaging using the PDF rendering model (a subset, plus tweaks, of the PostScript model), but this is used by application frameworks—there is no PostScript present in the Mac OS X window server.
 Apple chose to use this model for a variety of reasons, including the avoidance of licensing fees for DPS and more efficient support of legacy Carbon and Classic code; QuickDraw-based applications use bitmapped drawing exclusively.
-Adobe's copyright stipulations said by some to apply to the PDF standard are thereby purported to be much less restrictive, granting, it has been claimed (i.e., here, by a previous author) conditional copyright permission to anyone to use the format in software applications free of charge.